rozodru/workspace-hyprbg/README.md

 Fedora: `dnf install swaybg`
 etc

-make sure you make the script executable with `exec-once = sh ~/.config/hypr/hyprbgchange.sh` in your hyprland.conf file
+make sure you make the script executable with `sudo chmod +x ~/.config/hypr/hyprbgchange.sh`

+add `exec-once = sh ~/.config/hypr/hyprbgchange.sh` in your hyprland.conf file

 after that add the keybindings for your workspace like: